SetsunaS/Boardgame/src/main/resources/setsuna/boardgame/Database/createDBInstructions.md

-1. Login into postgreSQL in the shell
+1. Login into postgreSQL in the shell (for example : `psql -U postgre`)
 2. `CREATE DATABASE boargame`
 3.
 ```SQL